COVID-19 pandemic in Spain

 The COVID-19 pandemic in Spain has resulted in confirmed cases of COVID-19 and deaths.

 The virus was first confirmed to have spread to Spain on 31 January 2020, when a German tourist tested positive for SARS-CoV-2 in La Gomera, Canary Islands.
 Post-hoc genetic analysis has shown that at least 15 strains of the virus had been imported, and community transmission began by mid-February.
 By 13 March, cases had been confirmed in all 50 provinces of the country.

-A partially unconstitutional lockdown was imposed on 14 March 2020.
+A lockdown was imposed on 14 March 2020.
 On 29 March, it was announced that, beginning the following day, all non-essential workers were ordered to remain at home for the next 14 days.
 By late March, the Community of Madrid has recorded the most cases and deaths in the country.
 Medical professionals and those who live in retirement homes have experienced especially high infection rates.
 On 25 March, the official death toll in Spain surpassed that of mainland China.
 On 2 April, 950 people died of the virus in a 24-hour period—at the time, the most by any country in a single day.
 On 17 May, the daily death toll announced by the Spanish government fell below 100 for the first time, and 1 June was the first day without deaths by COVID-19.
 The state of alarm ended on 21 June.
 However, the number of cases increased again in July in a number of cities including Barcelona, Zaragoza and Madrid, which led to reimposition of some restrictions but no national lockdown.